Beautification project showcases nature photos from Michelle Valberg

 “There’s magic in the nature of our own backyard,” says Michelle, who is one of five Canadian Nikon Ambassadors and the first Canadian Geographic Photographer-in-Residence.
 She’s traveled to all continents and has had a photography studio in Westboro for the past 15 years and continues to be involved in her community.

 Westboro residents have probably walked past these boxes hundreds of times and never noticed them.
 They are such a typical part of the streetscape they become practically invisible.
 But they won’t be anymore!
-Look for Michelle Valberg’s photos at the following locations:
+Look for Michelle Valberg’s photos at the following locations by the Westboro Village Nature Walk map.

 - Richmond Road at Patricia Avenue